UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Method

 \paragraph{Inverse Kinematics with Velocity Limits} For table-top manipulators and other robots with relatively simple dynamics, a lightweight controller can model the system well.
 At each step, the desired waypoint $(\bm{p}^r, \bm{R}^r)$ is mapped to a robot configuration $\bm{q}\in\mathbb{R}^{n}$—which may include both mobile base pose and arm joint angles—using the inverse kinematics function $\bm{f}_{\text{IK}}$, which maps a desired EE pose $(\bm{p}^r, \bm{R}^r)$ together with the current configuration $\bm{q}_t$ to a feasible robot configuration.
 We denote the per-step velocity bound as $\bm{\delta}_{\max} = \bm{\dot{q}}_{\max}\Delta t$, which accounts for the hardware velocity limit $\bm{\dot{q}}_{\max}$ and the controller timestep $\Delta t$.
 The forward kinematics $\bm{f}_{\text{FK}}(\bm{q})$ reconstructs the trajectory waypoint, and the tracking cost is the squared error between reconstructed and reference trajectories:

 This provides a feasible sequence of configurations and a differentiable tracking cost $L_{\text{track}}$.

 \paragraph{Model Predictive Controller}

 Richer controller instantiations can be used for robots that require accurate modeling of dynamics, such as UAMs.
-We adopt the EE–centric whole-body MPC from~\cite{he2025flying}.
+We adopt the EE–centric whole-body MPC from~\cite{he2025flying}, including the formulation and all parameters.
+The MPC is solved using ACADOS~\cite{verschueren2022acados}.
 This controller coordinates UAV and manipulator motion by optimizing a finite-horizon cost function subject to dynamics and actuation constraints.
 The state and control variables are defined as:

 where $\bm{v} \in \mathbb{R}^6$ is the body velocity (linear + angular), $\bm{\theta}\in\mathbb{R}^{n}$ are the manipulator’s joint angles, $\bm{\tau} \in \mathbb{R}^6$ is the commanded wrench (forces and torques) and $\bm{\theta}_{\text{cmd}}\in\mathbb{R}^{n}$ are the commanded joint angles.
 Note that we adopt a similar UAM system with~\cite{he2025flying}, which is a fully-actuated hexarotor, allowing us to send the commanded 6-dim control wrench directly.